 Remove the baking dish promptly from your oven and allow the print to cool to room temperature before touching.
 Your print is quite delicate when just removed from the oven and will harden as it cools.
 After the print has cooled, gently work a spatula under the edge of the print to loosen.
 It’s normal for your print to seem “stuck” to the dish but, once it is cooled, your print will easily "pop" loose.

 Glass, Pyrex®, or ceramic containers or tiles are great heat conductors and ensure that the heat from your oven is evenly distributed.
 This allows your print to bake evenly and completely.

 HINT: If you don't want your print to stick, place parchment paper between the baking surface and your print.
 Be aware that once the print is baked, it will not have any traction on the parchment paper and is likely to slide around on the surface.
+The parchment paper will also slide on the baking surface.
 If your container has no edges be sure that the print does not slide off as you remove it from the oven!
 Do not use a nonstick spray on the baking surface as it will damage the print.